About the economy 2030 Inquiry

 - Alex Brazier, BlackRock

 - Chiara Criscuolo, OECD

 - Darra Singh, Ernst & Young

 - Rain Newton-Smith, CBI

-For all research queries, please contact Greg Thwaites or Daniel Tomlinson.
+For all research queries about The Economy 2030 Inquiry, please contact Greg Thwaites or Emily Fry.
 For press queries, please contact the Resolution Foundation press office.